 We are proud of our musical tradition at Oakhyrst and the standard and scope of the music played by many of our pupils.
 We offer a wide range of peripatetic music lessons with many of the children playing at least one musical instrument.
 These currently include instruction on: violin, piano, clarinet, guitar, trumpet, cornet, saxophone, trombone, cello flute and singing.
 The children are encouraged to sit The Royal Associated Board of Music and Guild Hall examinations and by the time they leave Oakhyrst they have normally attained high grades on their chosen instrument(s).

 In addition, our senior choir, which is made up of pupils in Year 3 and above and our various Ensembles, regularly perform in class and end of term concerts and local music festivals.

 We offer a wide variety of sports, both team and individual, for all of the children as part of the curriculum and club activities.
 All our sport is based on site.

 All children are taught to swim from the age of four and everyone at the school has weekly swimming lessons throughout the year in our heated indoor pool.
 The whole school takes part in our annual inter-house swimming gala and our swimming team takes part in a number of local, regional and national events throughout the year.

-In addition to swimming, every class has a weekly PE and games lesson as part of the curriculum.
+In addition to swimming, every class has weekly PE and games lessons as part of the curriculum.
 We participate competitively in a number of sports at both an inter-school as well as regional/national level.
 We currently play all of the major sports that are played at senior school level i.e. football, netball, cross-country, hockey, athletics, cricket and rounders.
 Our pupils benefit greatly from the fitness and conditioning that they receive at Oakhyrst Grange and gives them a competitive edge at their next school.

 Many sports clubs take place at lunchtime and during the after school activities throughout the week.
-These include ballet, modern dance, judo, badminton, table tennis, swimming, tennis and archery in addition to our squad/team practices.
+These include ballet, modern dance, judo, badminton, table tennis, swimming, tennis, hockey, athletics and archery in addition to our squad/team practices.